 General use cases and architectures were developed based on the application of a combined arms unit to a specific problem.
 The resultant information was captured in and integrated diagram set that provided a cohesive view of the overarching architecture.
 These architectural models allowed the identification of interface points that need additional definition.

 A key aspect of the process was to ensure proper identification of the system design decisions that the MBSE process was designed to inform.
 And important caveat to the process is implementing the current toolset.
 The toolset however at this time is not fully integrated.
-The deficiency was overcome by using a configuration control process to ensure concurrency in the data being used by the various tools such as: CORE, MANA and MSExcel.
+The deficiency was overcome by using a configuration control process to ensure concurrency in the data being used by the various tools such as: CORE, MANA and Microsoft Excel.

 The methodology developed for implementing an analytical measure to the overall mission success/unit survivability based upon several key measures of success including, vehicle survival rate and the Force Exchange Ratio (FER).
 The purpose for the methodology is so that each time a new unit, mission or system is introduced it would not require a start from scratch approach, but rather the implementation of the key data necessary to achieve the desired analysis.
 The process developed is a scoped down version of the process needed to carry out a fully integrated evaluation of survivability in terms of system of systems.
 Scope reduction was driven because of the constraints of resources and schedule.
 However, necessary follow-on work has been identified to is to achieve a fuller process.